-JARVICE requires Internet Explorer 10 and 11 on Windows, as well as the latest versions of Chrome and Firefox on all platforms.
+JARVICE requires Internet Explorer 10 or later on Windows, as well as the latest versions of Chrome and Firefox on all platforms.
 While other browsers may work, please use a supported web browser to ensure the best experience possible.

 Signing up for Service

 You'll first need to fill out our contact form.
 Once this is submitted, you will be contacted by our team to learn more about what you're trying to accomplish and get you set up with an account.
 Once you receive the invitation to the Nimbix Platform, click the link in the invite to complete the registration and create your account.